 I have my chickens processed at the local butcher shop – can I sell them at the farmers' market?

 To sell these chickens, the local butcher would need to be a USDA inspected or Minnesota “Equal To” inspected processing plant.
 These plants must meet more stringent food safety standards than those for custom exempt plants.
-During USDA or Minnesota “Equal To” inspection, each chicken is inspected for food safety and wholesomeness – you can be sure your chickens have been processed to the highest level of food safety.
-For a list of these plants, contact the MDA's Dairy and Meat Inspection Division at 651-201-6300 or the USDA Des Moines District Office at 1-800-990-9834.
+During USDA or Minnesota “Equal To” inspection, each chicken is inspected for food safety and wholesomeness to ensure the chickens have been processed to the highest level of food safety.
+For a list of these plants, contact the MDA Dairy and Meat Inspection Division at 651-201-6300 or the USDA Des Moines District Office at 1-800-990-9834.

 There are no regulatory requirements for an individual to process their own birds for their own personal use.